Last Updated on April 17, 2023 by Admin

 - 28 Top Construction Project Management Courses to Join in 2023

 - List of the Best Construction Management Software [2023 Updated]

 - What are some of the best construction management books?

 - Top 10 Project Management Colleges and Institutes in India-2023

 3. Execution Phase

-In the execution phase, the construction project management plan is put to work.
+The construction project management plan is put to work in the execution phase.
 As a rule, this phase is divided into two main processes: the execution and the monitoring and controlling.
 The project team makes sure that the required tasks are being performed.